Skip to main content

 Property Line and Fence Laws in Pennsylvania

-If good fences make for good neighbors, then it makes sense that a bad fence can be a source of friction between neighbors.
+If good fences make for good neighbors, then a bad fence can be a source of friction.
 In Pennsylvania, property line disputes are a common source of litigation.
-Whether it's a disagreement over the maintenance of a fence or tree branches crossing over into a neighbor's yard, disputes between neighbors can be difficult to solve.
-When you can't talk through your differences, you may need to turn to Pennsylvania's property line and fence laws.
+Whether it’s a disagreement over the maintenance of a fence or tree branches encroaching on your neighbor’s yard, disputes between neighbors can be difficult to solve.

-Quick Look: Pennsylvania Property Line and Fence Laws
+Pennsylvania Property Line and Fence Laws: What You Need To Know

 State Statutes